 - Does Libra solve for the c.80% of remittances that are cash based?
 In some of the key cash receiver markets like India, regulation is not currently open to crypto and is unlikely to make an exception just for Libra.

 - Is the founding membership diverse enough?
 Whilst the founding members of the Libra Association has some well known names, it is hardly diverse and looks very much like a San Francisco tech club but based in stereotypically neutral Switzerland.
 Facebook knows it would not be trusted to run Libra alone or get buy-in from other major companies without giving them some control but will this be enough?

 - What will the competitive response be of players such as Apple, Google and Amazon?
 It is unlikely they will just let Facebook “control” or even shape a new global currency.
 There are only so many Uber rides, Spotify subscriptions and Booking.com holidays the current usage of Libra can buy.

-Western Union dropped a few percentage points, PayPal by one percent and Apple, Amazon and Google all rose in value.
+Western Union dropped a few percentage points, PayPal by 1% and Apple, Amazon and Google all rose in value.